-Beasts of the Southern Wild with Wordless Music, NC Symphony & Lost Bayou Ramblers
+Beasts of the Southern Wild with Wordless Music, North Carolina Symphony & Lost Bayou Ramblers

 Beasts of the Southern Wild — unequal parts fairy tale and adventure drama — is a Cinderella story of the film world.
 After unexpectedly winning major awards at both Cannes and Sundance, it picked up four Oscar nominations.
 Set in a remote southern Louisiana community called the Bathtub, the film follows the indomitable Hushpuppy and her father, Wink, as they contend with apocalyptic storms, rising sea levels, and prehistoric beasts set free by thawing glaciers.
 “This movie is a blast of sheer, improbable joy, a boisterous, thrilling action movie,” exclaimed A.O.
 Scott in The New York Times.